Engineering blog

 Types of paint finishes:

-• Eggshell: As the name suggests, this paint finish has a low sheen similar to that of an eggshell.
-It is versatile: good for most walls and cleans better than flat enamel or flat paint.
-Eggshell finishes are popular in family homes, since they also help to hide flaws in walls.
+Eggshell finish: As the name suggests, this paint finish has a low sheen similar to that of an eggshell.
+The eggshell finish works well in low-traffic areas that are less susceptible to dirt build-up.
+It cleans better than flat enamel or flat paint, though it is still relatively hard to clean.
+Eggshell finishes are popular in family homes, since they help to hide flaws in walls.

-• Flat: This finish has a fully matte surface and a somewhat chalky feel.
+Flat finish: This finish has a fully matte surface and a somewhat chalky feel.
 It is useful if you want to cover up cracks, bumps or other blemishes, and is often used for interior walls and ceilings.
+However, flat finishes are difficult to clean, so you might want to avoid them if you have children or pets.

-• Flat enamel: Good for guest bedrooms and powder rooms.
+Flat enamel finish: Good for guest bedrooms and powder rooms.
 Flat enamel has a matte finish, but it forms a bit of a film as it dries.
 It also holds up nicely to cleaning on occasion.

-• Semi-gloss: Semi-gloss is often used on kitchen cabinets, bathroom cabinets, trim, and doors.
+Semi-gloss finish: Semi-gloss is often used on kitchen cabinets, bathroom cabinets, trim, and doors.
 It is easy to clean, and has a subtle shine.
+Due to its high durability, it can be used both outdoors and indoors.

-• Satin: This is a somewhat glossy finish, with a smooth look.
+Satin finish: This is a somewhat glossy finish, with a smooth look.
 Often it is used for trim, ceilings, doors and windows, but it can be used on walls as well.
-Use it in areas that get more traffic, or in kitchens, children’s rooms, or bathrooms.
+Use it in areas that get more traffic, or in kitchens, family rooms, children’s rooms, or bathrooms.

 Marble is often used in backsplashes and bathrooms.
 It can come in many colours.
 Frequent cleaning is required, since marble is sleek and shiny, and it may not be suited to colder climates.
 However, it can last for many years with proper sealing.